jesselau76/ebook-GPT-translator/README.md

 ```
 openai-apikey = sk-xxxxxxx
 ```
-replace sk-xxxxxxx to your OpenAI api key.
+replace sk-xxxxxxx to your OpenAI api key (or sk-xxxxxxx,sk-xxxxxxx if you have more than one key).
 Change others options then press CTRL-X to save.

 run the command: